CharlesEtieve/Komoju-Demo/README.md

 I need also to tell you that a REST API to listen for payment status updates is not the best option.
 For best performance and convenience I would use GRPC to listen for change.

+I found a bug in mockPay: `coroutineScope { launch { ... } }` suspends
+until the child completes, so the mock runs sequentially and delays the polling by ~2.5s.
+Using `channelFlow` in `getPaymentStatus` allows the mock call to run truly in parallel.

 # UX remark

 I will remove the radio buttons because one tap to select the payment method is enough.